Meet the Board and Staff of the Red Lodge Area Community Foundation

 Abby Lotz, Board Member

 “I believe the Community Foundation helps to integrate and connect all different services and resources within Red Lodge.
-This would be a great way to not only connect and become more embedded in the town, but to be able to serve with a large scope.
+Serving on the board would be a great way to not only connect and become more embedded in the town, but to be able to serve with a large scope.
 Volunteering has always been a great passion of mine.
 I think my leadership and administrative experience will lend well to the Foundation.”

 Abby is the Chief Executive Officer for Beartooth Billings Clinic.
 Prior to moving to Montana, she was involved on the boards of a local Center for Prevention of Abuse, serving persons who need either acute or long-term services and resources, including housing, and the Community Workshop and Training Center which provides full-time occupational opportunities for disabled persons.